-- Updated PDM (Personal Diabetes Manager) – the handheld portion of the Omnipod Insulin Management System got an update.
+- Updated Personal Diabetes Manager (PDM)—the handheld portion of the Omnipod Insulin Management System got an update.
 DASH PDM will be a color touch-screen display.

-- Bluetooth wireless technology – DASH PDM and Pod will communicate via Bluetooth, laying the groundwork for current and future integrations with compatible technology – like meters, CGM, and management apps.
+- Bluetooth wireless technology—DASH PDM and Pod will communicate via Bluetooth, laying the groundwork for current and future integrations with compatible technology—like meters, continuous glucose monitor (CGM) and management apps.

 - Omnipod DISPLAY allows users to discreetly monitor their PDM data on their smartphones.

 - Omnipod DISPLAY on a smartphone will include a “Find My PDM” feature.

 - Omnipod VIEW allows parents and caregivers to monitor their loved ones’ diabetes more easily.
 The iOS Today View widget allows users and their care teams to see their or their loved ones’ PDM and continuous glucose monitor (CGM) data on one smartphone screen with one swipe.